interstellardrumbeat/tech-writing/spectrometer-json/README.md

-# Spectrometer Measurement JSON Format
+# Spectrometer Measurements - JSON Format

 This project defines a **JSON schema** for storing metadata from FTIR spectrometer measurements.
 It describes the structure and validation rules for measurement metadata, including experiment identifiers, instrument details, scan parameters, environmental conditions, and spectrum data.